 1889 – Poor’s Manual of 1889 reports that the Cornwall Street Ry was operating over 3 miles of track and owned four cars and two steam motors.
 No reference to this has been found in local periodicals or documents.

 1890 – Grand Trunk Ry double tracked their main line from Cornwall to Morrisburg.

 1890, April – the Prescott County Ry was renamed to the Central Counties Railway.

 1892 – Cornwall Street Ry still had no local documentation of existing but there was a report by a town citizen that stated horse drawn street cars and two small freight engines for the street railway had sat in the Grand Trunk Ry yards for years after their arrival, unused, then one day they simply vanished.
-It is possible that the two motors had been sold to the Rathburn Company of Deseronto (see the book Lost Horizons by Donald Wilson, 1983, has a photo of the two possible engines).
+It is possible that the two motors were sold to the Rathburn Company of Deseronto (page 69 of the book Lost Horizons by Donald Wilson, 1983, has a photo of the two possible engines).

 1893, May 4 – Grand Trunk Ry renamed to Grand Trunk Railway of Canada.